codereport/codereport.github.io/_posts/2020-04-10-CppCastEpisode242IsAwesome.md

 * Rob Pike (co-creator of Go)
 * Niko Matsakis (core developer for Rust)

-It is a fantastic panel and hearing Jonathon mention on the podcast reminded me that it was on my list of things to do to go back back and watch all of the talks.
+It is a fantastic panel and hearing Jonathon mention on the podcast reminded me that it was on my list of things to do to go back and watch all of the talks.
 Jonathon mentioned on the podcast that he has given many talks, and you can find one of them: [TypeScript – Supersetting JavaScript](https://channel9.msdn.com/Events/Lang-NEXT/Lang-NEXT-2014/TypeScript-Supersetting-JavaScript/) on Channel 9 from Lang.Next 2014:

 <p align="center"><iframe src="https://channel9.msdn.com/Events/Lang-NEXT/Lang-NEXT-2014/TypeScript-Supersetting-JavaScript/player" width="640" height="360" allowFullScreen frameBorder="0" title="TypeScript – Supersetting JavaScript - Microsoft Channel 9 Video"></iframe></p>